joolstorrentecalo/gitlab-foss/doc/user/group/index.md

 ## View group members

-To view members of a group:
+To view the direct and inherited members of a group:

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Manage > Members**.